ds5678/ModComponent/README.md

 It allows:

 * Creating Unity assets that can be used as fully compatible in-game items.
+* Preloading in-game assets for use in other mods.

 > This library is only infrastructure for mods and does not provide any assets or asset bundles.